 Directions

-- Measure your walls and draw a quick mockup of what you want the room to look like.
-Mine looked like this:
+Measure your walls and draw a quick mockup of what you want the room to look like.
+Here's my uber-professional rendering:

 .

-. - Some people apply a layer of white paneling below where the chair rail is going to provide a smooth surface for your picture frames.
+Some people apply a layer of smooth paneling (hardboard, dry erase board) below where the chair rail is going to provide a smooth surface for your picture frames.
 I skipped this step because my picture frames extended above and below my chair rail.
 Also, I didn't mind the textured wall for the background.

-. - Mark up your walls – literally write on your walls.
-Don’t worry, this will get covered up later!
-Mark the layout for your picture frames and chair rail.
-(Side note: most chair rails are 32 inches from the floor).
+Side note: most chair rails are 32 inches from the floor.
 I used a white colored pencil because I knew it would show up on the dark walls.
-Use a level to make sure your lines are straight.

-. - Using your stud finder, make faint marks near your trim lines to indicate stud placement.
+Using a stud finder, make faint marks near your trim lines to indicate stud placement.
 Nailing into your studs ensures your trim will be secured in place.

-. - It's time to add your chair rail!
-Cut your pieces with a miter saw.
+Cut your chair rail to length using a miter saw.
 Place a small bead of adhesive on the back and then nail into place using the horizontal line you drew earlier.
 If it helps, place a piece of scrap wood the exact width of your spacing under your trim to ensure it’s in the right spot prior to nailing.

 Total cost of my project